hehefan/visdial-tensorflow/README.md

 # visdial-tensorflow
 This code provides a TensorFlow implementation for [Visual Dialog](https://arxiv.org/pdf/1611.08669.pdf).

+The code includes two evaluation protocols:
+1. round level: history ground-truth answers are provided for the current question.
+2. dialog level: history ground-truth answers are not available.

 ## Setup
 TensorFlow >= 1.4.
 Installation instruction are as follows:
 ```